zuozhenggh/learning-library/security-library/database/data-safe/generate-alerts/generate-alerts.md

 - Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console
 - Prepared your environment for this workshop (see [Prepare Your Environment](?lab=prepare-environment)).
 It's important that Activity Auditing is enabled on your target database, and that you have permissions in Oracle Cloud Infrastructure Identity and Access Management (IAM) to use the Alerts feature in Oracle Data Safe.
 - Registered your Autonomous Database with Oracle Data Safe and loaded sample data into it.
-Make sure to have the `ADMIN` password for your target database on hand (see [Register an Autonomous Database](?lab=register-autonomous-database)).
+Make sure to have the `ADMIN` password for your target database on hand (see [Register an Autonomous Database with Oracle Data Safe](?lab=register-autonomous-database)).
 - Started audit data collection on your target database (see [Audit Database Activity](?lab=audit-database-activity))
 - Accessed Security Center